Kidd3n/WifiPwnedd/README.md

 - The packet rate is 1000 packets per second, but it depends on your network card the speed.

+### 5) Network Traffic

+- You can monitor all traffic and parcels that travel

-### 5) Scanner
+### 6)  Scanner

 - will reboot the entire network card to be able to reconnect to a network.

 - It will then search for the devices on our network and display them on the screen with their IP addresses.

 - After hitting enter it will put our card in monitor mode

-### 6)  NTWK phishing
+### 7) Wifiphisher

-- Network phishing
+- Evil Twin

 - Creates a fake network with the name of your choice

 - It will generate hostapd and dnsmasq configuration files with the name and channel that we gave previously, and also configure that when a device is connected it is assigned an IP address and a NetMask.